MichaelAllen1966/2004_simple_simpy_parallel/README.md

 Use `parallel_function.ipynb` to understand parallel processing across CPU cores.

-Use `sim_replicates.ipynb` to see how multiple sceanrios may be defined and running with replication across multiple CU cores>
+Use `simple_replicate_scenarios_model.ipynb` to see how multiple scenarios may be defined and running with replication across multiple CU cores.

 Please also see `Additional models` folder for further model examples (e.g. including plotting results).